timfjord/anytest-cli/README.md

 ## Usage with Zed

 Even though `anytest` is a standalone tool, the main driver behind writing it was to use it with [Zed](https://zed.dev).
-Currently, Zed has limited extensions support, so the only way to integrate `anytest` with Zed is to use [Zed tasks](https://zed.dev/docs/tasks).
+Currently, Zed has limited extension support, so the only way to integrate `anytest` with Zed is to use [Zed tasks](https://zed.dev/docs/tasks).

-The repository contains [an example `tasks.json` file](https://github.com/timfjord/anytest-cli/blob/main/examples/tasks.json) that can be coppied to the Zed configuration directory with the followind command:
+The repository contains [an example `tasks.json` file](https://github.com/timfjord/anytest-cli/blob/main/examples/tasks.json) that can be copied to the Zed configuration directory with the following command:

 ```sh
 wget https://raw.githubusercontent.com/timfjord/anytest-cli/main/examples/tasks.json -O ~/.config/zed/tasks.json -nc